Pupil Premium & Catch-Up Premium

-Please have a look at our Pupil Premium Report for a more detailed analysis of how we spend our Pupil Premium.
+Please have a look at our Pupil Premium Review for a more detailed analysis of how we spend our Pupil Premium.
 The report is linked to this page in the document section.

 If your daughter does not have Free School Meals, but may be eligible because of your family's income level, please do contact us (in confidence) to register her.
 Even if you do not wish her to have the meals, this would mean the school could still claim Pupil Premium funding that may be used to help your child.